 The right amount of food to feed your Shiba will depend on your furry friend’s specific needs, but it’s important that they get a balanced diet.
-Shibas should eat a wide range of foods including meats, vegetables, fruits, and grains.
-It’s best to consult with your vet to make sure that they’re on the right diet for them, and that they’re not over- or undereating.
+Shibas should eat a wide range of foods, including meats, vegetables, fruits, and grains.
+It’s best to consult with your vet to make sure that they’re on the right diet for them and that they’re not overeating or undereating.

-It’s especially crucial to choose the appropriate food for your Shiba when they’re still a puppy.
-If you’re unsure, your vet can help you decide what type of diet they should be on as they grow, and what type of foods they can and can’t eat.
+It’s especially crucial to choose the appropriate food for your Shiba when they’re still puppies.
+If you’re unsure, your vet can help you decide what type of diet they should be on as they grow and what types of foods they can and can’t eat.
 It’s often difficult for owners to create a balanced diet on their own.